-The inverter changes 12-volt DC battery power into 120-volt AC power for use by 120-volt AC equipment inside the coach.
+The inverter changes 12-volt DC battery power into 120-volt AC power for use by 120volt AC equipment inside the motorhome.
 The inverter unit is located inside an interior cabinet.

-NOTE: Batteries will deplete with use of the inverter.
+NOTE: Batteries will deplete with use of the

+inverter.
 Monitor battery levels regularly when not connected to shoreline or generator power.